envato-archive/rails_4_session_flash_backport/README.md

 # Rails4SessionFlashBackport

 Different versions of Rails have stored flash messages in different objects in the session, making it a pain to upgrade without nuking everyones session.
+The good ol' `ActionDispatch::Session::SessionRestoreError` making life difficult.

 This gem was created because we wanted to be able to keep our users Rails 2 sessions working on Rails 3, and we figured as long as we're going to be doing